diparikh-project/vscode-amphtml-validator/README.md

 errors/warnings.
 This may also include errors/warnings reported by other extensions.

-For this extension, Errors/Warnings are kept in the **PROBLEMS**  pane if the settings configuration is set as `"amphtml.validator.keepIssuesAfterDocumentClose": true` for files once opened but currently closed within current session, otherwise AMP HTML validator errors/warnings are removed on document close.

 ## Sample AMP HTML Validator extension in action

 ![Validator extension in action](./image/amp-intro.png)